Pandora-IsoMemo/TraceR/README.md

 # TraceR
-An App to create network-like representations
+An app to create network-like representations.